lupyuen/lupyuen.github.io/src/prtarget.md

 > _"You MUST NOT use pull_request_target as a trigger on ANY action that exports ANY confidential credentials or tokens such as GITHUB_TOKEN or NPM_TOKEN."_

-We can't possibly prove that _pr-size-labeler_ (and other GitHub Actions) will never ever leak our GitHub Tokens someday.
+Hmmm we can't possibly prove that _pr-size-labeler_ (and other GitHub Actions) will never ever leak our GitHub Tokens someday.
+Let's solve this...

 TODO: Read-only token